Coldcard/firmware/docs/secure-elements.md

 an internal firewall feature and PCROP (proprietary code readout protection) achieves this result.

-Mk4 also shares a secret between SE2 and the MCU.
+COLDCARD also shares a secret between SE2 and the MCU.
 Just like SE1, this authenticates SE2 to the MCU and encrypts their mutual communications.
 The Pairing Secret for SE2 is not stored in SE1 and is unique from the other Pairing Secret used for SE1.